-3 Free Tools To Test Website Load time
+4 Free Tools To Test Website Load Time

-You can also consider installing GTmetrix WordPress plugin <Link>, which will let you check loading time of your blog from WordPress dashboard.
+You can also consider installing the GTMetrix WordPress plugin <Link> which will let you check the loading time of your blog from your WordPress dashboard.

 This is another popular tool to test the loading time and performance of your website.
-The best part is, it offers various location to test with, you can also select the browser to test your website in detail.
+The best part is it offers various locations to test with and you can also select the browser you want to test your website’s function in.

-These are the best two tools, which will give you great information about overall loading time of your pages, and you can work on it to improve.
-I don’t recommend you to get obsessed with the speed, but try to make your page load time below than 3 seconds, and make sure you are serving a mobile optimized version of your website.
+Note: I don’t recommend you get too obsessed with speed, but try to make your page load time below 2-3 seconds, and make sure you are also serving up a mobile-optimized version of your website.

-Do let me know which website do you use to check loading time of your Website?
-If you find these tools interesting, don’t forget to share it with your friends on Facebook and Google plus.
+If you find these tools interesting, don’t forget to share this article with your friends on Facebook and Google Plus.